-B. Disaster Mental Health Services
+Disaster Mental Health Services

-The district has elected to include in this plan, a description of how the district office will assist in the coordination of Disaster Mental Health Resources in the affected school(s).
 The district understands that some emergencies may be too much for an individual Post-Incident Response Team to manage on their own.
 If/when a Post-Incident Response Team is faced with threats of violence or actual violent incidents, the District-Wide Emergency Response Team and District-Wide Post-Incident Response Team will assist as follows:

-- Sending a District-Wide Team member to each affected school building as a liaison between the school building and the District Office. - Activating the District-Wide Post-Incident Response Team.
-The team consists of the school physicians, school nurse coordinator and school psychologists and district office administrative staff as needed.
+- Sending a District-Wide School Safety Team member to each affected school building as a liaison between the school building and the District Office. - Activating the Post-Incident Response Team.
+The team may consist of the school physicians, school nurse coordinator and school psychologists and district office administrative staff as needed.
 The team may also activate local resources such as the Washington County Department of Health, Washington County Mental Health, and Washington County Emergency Management Office.

 - Continued feedback from those directly impacted is sought.
 Building and district support is offered during the incident with projected plans to assist if needed during heightened stressful times such as a re-occurrence of a similar event and anniversaries of the original incident. - Assisting with parent/guardian, student, faculty/staff debriefing and/or post-incident crisis intervention.
 If needed, assisting in contacting additional outside mental health resources such as: the National Organization for Victim Assistance (1-800-try-nova) (www.try-nova.org). - Assisting with written guidance and resources.
-A letter always goes home to respective parents/guardians after incidents such as a physical altercations, bomb threats, suicide, etc., to help offer assistance, list warning signs so they can watch their child for any signs of stress/concern and to help dispel rumors.
+This includes letters to respective parents/guardians after incidents such as a physical altercations, bomb threats, suicide, etc., to help offer assistance, list warning signs so they can watch their child for any signs of stress/concern and to help dispel rumors.
 Each Post-Incident Response Team had district level support and guidance. - Assisting the schools with written statements going out to faculty/staff, parents/guardians, press releases and media requests through the district's Public Information Officer and Communications Office.
 The district has a large resource of letters, press releases and media procedures that take the burden off of the individual school building team.
 Since such incidents may impact the entire district, either literally or psychologically, such communication needs to be processed and directed at the district level.